 I have been inspired by Dan Russell’s book dinners at a variety of professional meetings.
 I often come with a list of 10 or more books that I’ve read recently, yet the format of Dan’s dinners allows me to mention at most two.
 So I thought I’d create a space where I could share more of the books that I’ve enjoyed.
-We have estimated that we own about 35,000 books, so it’s a non-trivial library.
+We have estimated that at our peak we owned about 35,000 books, but as we move deeper into our retirement we’ve been pruning our collection.
 We acquire books to read, now or later, or to reference.

 - History and Biography

 - The Arts and Literature

 - Food and Drink

 - Books about Books

 - Science and Technology